mlc-ai/web-llm/README.md

 into a service worker to avoid reloading the model in every page visit and optimize your application's offline experience.

+(Note, Service Worker's life cycle is managed by the browser and can be killed any time without notifying the webapp. `ServiceWorkerMLCEngine` will try to keep the service worker thread alive by periodically sending heartbeat events, but your application should also include proper error handling.
+Check `keepAliveMs` and `missedHeatbeat` in [`ServiceWorkerMLCEngine`](https://github.com/mlc-ai/web-llm/blob/main/src/service_worker.ts#L234) for more details.)

 We first create a service worker script with a MLCEngine and hook it up to a handler that handles requests when the service worker is ready.